AdilAmanat/AdilAmanat/README.md

 - 👋 Hi, I’m @AdilAmanat
 - 👀 I’m interested in web
-- 🌱 I’m currently learning web3.0
-- 💞️ I’m looking to collaborate on web3.0 tech.
 - 📫 How to reach me aadilamanat44@gmail.com or +923234829317

 <!---